astyonax/TimingParis/README.md

 ### Bibliography

-1. Albert, R. & Barabási, A.-L. Statistical mechanics of complex networks.
-Reviews of modern physics 74, 47 (2002).
-2. Albert and Barabási - 2002 - Statistical mechanics of complex networks.pdf.
 3. von Ferber, C., Berche, B., Holovatch, T. & Holovatch, Y. A tale of two cities.
 Vulnerabilities of the London and Paris transit networks.
 Journal of Transportation Security 5, 199–216 (2012).
 4. Freeman, L. A Set of Measures of Centrality Based on Betweenness.
 Sociometry 40, 35–41 (1977).
 5. Barthelemy, M., Bordin, P., Berestycki, H. & Gribaudi, M. Self-organization versus top-down planning in the evolution of a city.
 Scientific Reports 3, (2013).